 Queen's Bath Safety Checklist:

 - Check the surf report the morning you want to visit.

-- The Queen's bath is safe for waves that are 4ft high or less.
+- The Queen's Bath is safe to swim in when waves are 4ft high or less.

-- If the surf report calls for waves bigger than 4 ft, skip it and try another day.
+- If the surf report predicts waves bigger than 4ft, skip it and try another day.